 The Panasonic G85 Is A Top-Notch

 While the Panasonic G85 may have some notable flaws, it also comes with some pretty awesome upgrades when compared to previous models.
-For a camera under $1,000, this one packs one heck of a punch.

 Two of the biggest punches that the G85 has over other cameras in its price range include the fact that users can shoot 4K videos and that this camera boasts a weatherproof body.
 These are both features that tend to come with the more expensive cameras and yet, Panasonic was able to include them in their mid-range DSLR-style mirrorless camera.

 Some things you’ll want to keep in mind while shopping will include the pros and cons listed above, your overall intentions for the camera, as in what types of projects you want to use it for and your budget you’ll want to keep in mind the prices of accessories including lens packs, storage system, and extra batteries.